CAT HEART

 Dizziness in people leads to nausea.
 That can happen to cats too.
 I would make the changes I suggest above and see what happens.
 Of course, if she, at any time, has difficulty breathing or loses sensation and movement in a limb, she should be rushed to the hospital immediately.

-It also wouldn't, in general, be a bad idea to have that heart murmur listened to again if it hasn't been to see if it is still there and if so, if it has changed or other irregularities of the heart are noted.
+It also wouldn't, in general, be a bad idea to have that heart murmur listened to again if it hasn't been recently to see if it is still there and if so, if it has changed or other irregularities of the heart are noted.

 Nausea and gagging in cats can be the result of many things, including licking something that tastes bad to them, eating bad food, certain medications, kidney disease, a reaction to something toxic that has been ingested, hair balls, and many other things.
 It is, however, not commonly a sign of heart disease.